Linski42/Team-Texas/README.md

 ### How to get started

-You are free to directly edit `forgetthealamo`.
+You are free to directly edit `examplefuncsplayer`.
-However, we recommend you make a new bot by copying `forgetthealamo` to a new package under the `src` folder.
+However, we recommend you make a new bot by copying `examplefuncsplayer` to a new package under the `src` folder.

 ### Useful Commands